kranthivp/Census_2011/README.md

       null_df'

--step 9 : Pymongo installation is done
+-step 9 : Pymongo installation

          # pymongo installation
          !python -m pip install "pymongo[srv]"

 -step 10 : The processed data is saved to mongoDB with a collection named “census”.

--step 11 : Sqlalchemy installation is done
+-step 11 : Sqlalchemy installation

          # installing sqlalchemy to convert DataFrame into Database table
            !pip install sqlalchemy

 -step 12 : Data is fetched from  mongoDB and uploaded to a relational database(SQLite) using python code.

--step 13 : Streamlit installation is done
+-step 13 : Streamlit installation

           # installing streamlit
             !pip install streamlit

--step 14 : Localtunnel installation is done
+-step 14 : Localtunnel installation

           # localtunnel installation
             !npm install -g localtunnel

--step 15 : Given queries are run on the database and output is shown on streamlit
+-step 15 : Sql queries are executed and output is shown on streamlit